mariusroyale/ai-agent-mbi/README.md

-# AI Agent MBI - FastAPI-based AI Agent System
+# AI Agent MBI - FastAPI-based AI Agent System (Draft)

 An intelligent AI-powered agent system built with FastAPI, designed to integrate with multiple LLM providers for various AI tasks.
 The project currently features Agent 007, a conversational agent with message management capabilities.